-Because the law extends access to FP services regardless of marital status, but places particular emphasis on the rights of married couples, it creates room for confusion in the applicability of the law to unmarried youth.
+Because the law extends access to FP services regardless of marital status, but places particular emphasis on the rights of married couples, it creates room for confusion in its applicability to unmarried youth.
 Therefore, Guinea is placed in the yellow category for this indicator.